9.1 Traditional Applications

 www.cs.princeton.edu and immediately retrieve and display the file

-images and text, and many have other objects such as audio and video
+and many have other objects such as audio and video clips, pieces of

-clips, pieces of code, etc. They also frequently include URLs that point
+code, etc. They also frequently include URLs that point to other files

-to other files that may be located on other machines, which is the core
+that may be located on other machines, which is the core of the

-of the "hypertext" part of HTTP and HTML.
-A web browser has some way in
+“hypertext” part of HTTP and HTML.
+A web browser has some way in which

-which you can recognize URLs (often by highlighting or underlining some
+you can recognize URLs (often by highlighting or underlining some text)

-text) and then you can ask the browser to open them.
-These embedded URLs
+and then you can ask the browser to open them.
+These embedded URLs are

-are called hypertext links.
-When you ask your web browser to open one
+called hypertext links.
+When you ask your web browser to open one of

-of these embedded URLs (e.g., by pointing and clicking on it with a
+these embedded URLs (e.g., by pointing and clicking on it with a mouse),

-mouse), it will open a new connection and retrieve and display a new
+it will open a new connection and retrieve and display a new file.
+This

-file.
-This is called following a link.
-It thus becomes very easy to
+is called following a link.
+It thus becomes very easy to hop from one

-hop from one machine to another around the network, following links to
+machine to another around the network, following links to all sorts of

-all sorts of information.
-Once you have a means to embed a link in a
+information.
+Once you have a means to embed a link in a document and

-document and allow a user to follow that link to get another document,
+allow a user to follow that link to get another document, you have the

 When you ask your browser to view a page, your browser (the client) fetches the page from the server using HTTP running over TCP.
 Like SMTP, HTTP is a text-oriented protocol.
 At its core, HTTP is a request/response protocol, where every message has the general form